ashleney/ashleney/README.md

 # About me
 Heya, I'm ashlen, a programmer living in the Czech Republic.
 I'm currently a student and code as a hobby.
 In my free time I do amateur linguistics.
+I am generally anti-llm, especially for hobby purposes.
+Unless explicitely stated otherwise, everything on my page is written by me.

 All my code is free to share, copy and distribute.